kimai/kimai/var/docs/docker.md

 ## Create a user and dummy data

-See the docs [here](installation.md) for full instructions, but this crates a user admin/admin with all privileges.
+See the docs [here](installation.md) for full instructions, but this creates a user admin/admin with all privileges.

     docker exec kimai2 bin/console kimai:create-user admin admin@example.com ROLE_SUPER_ADMIN admin